hilmanski/koding/README.md

-## Info to add
-substack skodev newletter -> as link

 # Status

 Just getting started!
 Please don't submit a new article for now.
 Feel free to throw any ideas, correct typos or suggesting new features on issue/PR.